discontented/github-notes/README.md

 * Fires off custom scripts when events occur in the repo.
 * Can reside in either local or server-side repositories.
+* Hooks are stored in the .git/hooks/ folder of a repo
+* The scripts in the /hooks/ folder must be executable and first line must be a shebang magic number that calls the correct script interpreter.
+* All default hooks have the extension `.sample`
+    * Must remove `.sample` for the script to execute

 ### Client-side Hooks
 * Triggered by committing or merging